Interview with 90s Indy King – Matt Neal

 Matt, you have often spoke about your desire when you were younger, to follow in your father’s footsteps into the BTCC.
 How did your BTCC break with Pyramid Motorsport come about?

-You and David Leslie are the only 2 drivers to have raced in every BTCC season throughout the Super Touring era (1991-2000) Can you tell us the differences between your BMW in 1991 and your Nissan Primera in 2000?
+You and David Leslie are the only 2 drivers to have raced in every BTCC season throughout the Class 2 era.
+What were the differences between your BMW in 1991 and your Nissan Primera in 2000?

 Compare that to the end of the ‘90’s and it was just a technological and money war between the manufactuer teams.
 Very much “mine’s bigger than yours” with budgets up to £15M a year – it was crazy!